jcftang/dris-workflows/README.md

 To install the needed dependancies for this web-application you must do the following, from the root directory of the web-application.

 	$ npm install

+To get data from mongo you need to configure configuration.js with the correct server path to mongodb

 ## Usage